How to Integrate Applications

 For those who want to try it immediately

-No complicated settings or operations are required, and even non-engineers can easily achieve this.
+No complicated settings or operations are required, and even non-engineers can easily achieve it.

 You can start right away using the template below, so please give it a try!